FluxCapacitor2/easysearch/README.md

 **Note**: When using SQLite, you have to add a build tag to enable full-text search with the [`fts5` extension](https://sqlite.org/fts5.html) (see [this section](https://github.com/mattn/go-sqlite3/tree/master?tab=readme-ov-file#feature--extension-list) of the `go-sqlite3` README for more info).
 That is why the `--tags="fts5"` flag is present.
 If you're only using Postgres, you can remove the flag for a slightly faster build.

 </small>

+3. Make sure you have a `sqlite3` development package installed on your system that provides `sqlite3.h`.
+For example:

+   - Fedora/RHEL: `dnf install libsqlite3x-devel`
+   - Ubuntu/Debian: `apt install libsqlite3-dev`

+   If your system does not provide such a package, you can run Go builds in a Docker container and use one of the commands above to install the required package.

 For automatic code formatting, make sure you have [Node.js](https://nodejs.org/) installed.
 Then, install [Prettier](https://prettier.io/) via NPM: